Jkutkut/42Madrid-Born2beroot/guide.md

 	into

 		#*/1 * * * * /path/to/monitoring.sh
+- How it works?
+It runs 2 times the same script every minute.
+However, the second one is delayed 30s to make the whole process to be executed every 30s.

 ## Create a new user:
 - Create user USER

 		sudo adduser USER
 - Verify password expire info for new user

 		sudo chage -l USER
 - Add user to sudo and user42 groups:

 		sudo adduser USER sudo